Villa Valmarana

 Noventa Padovana

-KITE Engineering took care of the energy requalification of the park lighting of Villa Grimani, Vendramin, Calergi, Valmarana, a splendid building located in Noventa Padovana dating back mostly to the eighteenth century, however it has its oldest origins in the fifteenth century.
+KITE Engineering carried out the energy-efficient lighting upgrade for the park of Villa Grimani, Vendramin, Calergi, Valmarana, a splendid historic villa in Noventa Padovana, whose main structure dates back to the 18th century, with origins in the 15th century.

-The project was financed by the European Union (NGUE – PNRR) and approved by the Municipality of Noventa Padovana, by the Special Superintendency for the National Recovery and Resilience Plan (PNRR), by the Superintendency of Archaeology, Fine Arts and Landscape for the Metropolitan Area of Venice and the Provinces of Belluno, Padua and Treviso and by the Regional Agency for Environmental Prevention and Protection of Veneto (ARPAV).
+The project was funded by the European Union (NGUE – PNRR) and approved by the Municipality of Noventa Padovana, the Special Superintendency for the National Recovery and Resilience Plan (PNRR), the Superintendency for Archaeology, Fine Arts, and Landscape of the Metropolitan Area of Venice and the provinces of Belluno, Padua, and Treviso, as well as the Regional Agency for Environmental Prevention and Protection of Veneto (ARPAV).

 Project Details